lilianschuster/glacier_overshoot_irreversibility_trough_water/README_data.md

 ## Aggregated glacier projections with the glacier model OGGM

-### Glacier projections aggregated per RGI6 region or basin from 2000 to 2500 under the GFDL-ESM2M climate scenarios
+### Glacier projections aggregated per RGI6 region or basin from 2000 to 2500 under the GFDL-ESM2M climate scenarios (two netCDF files)

-   - eight scenarios from the GFDL-ESM2M are used
+   - `scenario`: eight scenarios from the GFDL-ESM2M are used
        - stab_T12, stab_T15, stab_T20, stab_T25, stab_T30 for 1.2-3.0°C Stabilisation
        - oversh_20OS15, oversh_20OS15, oversh_20OS15 for overshoots peaking at 2.0, 2.5 or 3.0°C and returning to 1.5°C
    - variables are the aggregated sums from individual glaciers for each RGI region (`rgi_reg`) or basin.
 We only used those glaciers that work on all scenarios ("the common running glaciers").
 This is necessary for comparisons between scenarios.
    - bias correction period is here 1980-2019 (default approach that is used in the manuscript)
-   - netCDF dataset: `data/common_running_sum_all_rgi_reg_oversh_stab_2000_2500_bc_1980_2019.nc`
+   - netCDF file: `data/common_running_sum_all_rgi_reg_oversh_stab_2000_2500_bc_1980_2019.nc`
-       - variables:
+       - glacier variables:
-           - glacier `volume` (m3) and `area` (m2) are aggregated sums and valid for the first day of the year
+           - `volume` (m3) and `area` (m2) are aggregated sums and valid for the first day of the year
-           - `runoff`: Annual glacier runoff: sum of annual melt and liquid precipitation on and off the glacier using a fixed-gauge with a glacier minimum reference area from year 2000 (unit: kg yr-1)
+           - `runoff` (kg yr-1): Annual glacier runoff: sum of annual melt and liquid precipitation on and off the glacier using a fixed-gauge with a glacier minimum reference area from year 2000
-           - `melt_off_on`: Annual meltwater components from glacier runoff: sum of meltwater on and off the glacier using a fixed-gauge with a glacier minimum reference area from year 2000 (unit: kg yr-1)
+           - `melt_off_on` (kg yr-1): Annual meltwater components from glacier runoff: sum of meltwater on and off the glacier using a fixed-gauge with a glacier minimum reference area from year 2000
        - used for Fig. 2-4 and supplementary figures
    - netCDF dataset: `data/common_running_sum_all_basins_oversh_stab_2000_2500_bc_1980_2019.nc`
        - variables: